|Written by Mike James|

 What's the median?

-The simple answer is that it is the value that is bigger than half of the values in a list.
+The simple answer is that it is the value, in the list, that is just bigger than half of the values in a list.
 In a sense it is a middle value and it is important not only in statistics but also in lots of everyday programming tasks.

 There is another way to find a median that is both fast and fascinating.
 If you are a collector of algorithms this is one you should have pinned on the wall.
 It was invented by C.A.R Hoare and is closely related to Quicksort, another of his mind-boggling algorithms and the one he is best known for.

-It is based on a partitioning method that moves elements of the array around to produce two regions - a left portion that is smaller than or equal to a given value x, and a right portion that is larger than or equal to x.
+It is based on a partitioning method that moves elements of the array around to produce two regions - a left portion that is smaller than or equal to a given value x in the array, and a right portion that is larger than or equal to x.

 You can think up lots of methods of partitioning an array in this way but the simplest is: